-Climbs around Lucca are like outfits — choose one based on your mood, schedule, and the occasion.
-There truly is no hierarchy so take the numbers with a grain of salt.
+First things first: Climbs around Lucca are like outfits.
+Choose one based on your mood, your schedule, and the occasion.
+Thereโs no hierarchy in paradise, so take the numbers with levity.
 Here are ten (of many) to get your wheels turning.

 10. Fiano

 A local treasure, Fiano is the good ol’ faithful of Lucca cycling.
-Only 12 km away and easily reached won’t detract from its fascination.
-Similar to a charm bracelet, Fiano’s only complete with accessories like Passo Lucchese, Passo Sella or Fondagno.
+Being 12 km away and easily reached doesn’t diminish its fascination (beauty is never far).
+Like a charm bracelet, Fiano is only complete with accessories like Passo Lucchese, Passo Sella or Fondagno.

 8.4 kilometers, average 7%

-This mountain is Pisa’s pride and joy.
-It’s their only mountain, after all, and with an ancient history of animosity, they’ll never let you presume it belongs to the Lucchesi.
-It can be “mounted” as the Italians say three ways to the same summit: Buti, Calci, and Sant’Andrea di Compito.
-All three merit exploration, but note that Sant’Andrea is the longest, hardest, and closest to Lucca.
-The view from Calci of Pisa’s sprawl, the Tyrrhenian Sea and even the Leaning Tower on a clear day should help transcend your suffering.
+Mount Serra is Pisaโs pride and joy.
+Itโs their only mountain and with an ancient history of animosity, theyโll never let you begin to imagine it belongs to the Lucchesi.
+It can be โmountedโ three ways to the same summit: Buti, Calci, and SantโAndrea di Compito.
+All three merit exploration, but note that SantโAndrea (nearest to Lucca) is the longest and most challenging ascent.
+The view from the Calci side of the Tyrrhenian Sea, Pisaโs sprawl, and even the Leaning Tower on a clear day can transcend your suffering โ if only youโll allow yourself to see it.

 3.9 kilometers, average 7.2%

 Consider San Baronto a stairway to heaven where bicycles coast on clouds and cars and motorcycles are prohibited.
-Where one can ride all day without any threat of crisi di fame or crises of hunger.
+Itโs where one can ride all day without threat of crisi di fame (crises of hunger).
 If not heaven, then surely enlightenment.
 San Baronto raises you to the ridge where Leonardo da Vinci conceived the Mona Lisa.
-More accurately, where Leonardo was born on April 15, 1452.
-Don’t forget to take a selfie in appreciation of cultural, societal and creative advancements during the Renaissance.
-Preferably with a stick.
+More accurately, it’s where Leonardo was born on April 15, 1452.
+Remember to take a selfie in appreciation of cultural, societal and creative advancements during the Renaissance (preferably with a stick).

 4.7 kilometers, average 6.5%

-A stone’s throw from Lucca, Cappella is Via Michele Rosi on Friday and Saturday nights; that is, where the entire twenty-something population of Lucca gathers.
-If you haven’t already left it all out on the road, then Cappella is your final chance for redemption before your afternoon engagements.
-This is exactly the tactic of the Lucchesi cyclists between 11 am and 1 pm on weekends.
-A good final effort on Cappella will merit an entire afternoon lazing semi-conscious at the Versilian seaside.
+Six kilometers from Lucca, Cappella is Via Michele Rosi on Friday and Saturday nights, aka where Luccaโs entire twenty-something population hangs.
+If you havenโt left it all out on the road, then Cappella is your final chance for redemption before your afternoon engagements.
+Between 11 am and 1 pm on weekends, youโll be among family folk squeezing in one last climb before lunch.
+A solid final effort on Cappella will merit an entire afternoon lazing semi-conscious at the Versilian seaside.

 7.7 kilometers, average 6%